openjournals/inara/example/paper.md

 ```

 Please start headings on the first level.
 The maximum supported level is
-5, but paper authors should usually try to limit themselves to headings
+5, but paper authors are encouraged to limit themselves to headings
 of the first two or three levels.

 #### Deeper nesting